briansimiyuj/doctor-appointment-app/README.md

       1. Create a Note Header component and mount it on the Note List component and pass note's index and note.createdAt as props
       2. Display the note's created at timeStamp and the note's title
+      3. Create a Note Content component and mount it on the Note List component and pass note.notes as a prop

 ### Settings Context